-You’re struggling to remember algorithms because you can't visualize them.
+You’re struggling to understand algorithms because you can't visualize them.

 ✔️ You've read the 300-page Computer Science textbook.

-✔️ You've watched YouTube videos about every data structure.
+✔️ You've watched YouTube videos about each data structure.

 ✔️ You've even taken notes on the big O costs of every algorithm.